bigfix/developer.bigfix.com/README.md

 # Contributing

-The easiest way to contribute is to fork this repository and edit the markdown files in the `site` folder.
+The easiest way to contribute is to edit the markdown files in the `site` folder.

 ### Previewing your changes

 To preview the site, install both [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

-Start the virtual machine by running:
+Start the virtual machine and build the site by running:

     $ vagrant up

+The site will then be available at [localhost:4000](http://localhost:4000).

-Then to preview the changes, ssh to the virtual machine and build the site with:
+If you change something and want to preview the change, ssh to the machine with:

     $ vagrant ssh

+Then build the site with:

-    $ make staging && sudo make deploy
+    $ make

-The site will then be available at [localhost:4000](http://localhost:4000).